Plan of Study

 Fundamentals of Spacecraft Technology.
 1st semester, 6 CFU.
 The course is designed to provide an overview of modern space instrumentation and sensors used in commercial and scientific payloads for near Earth and interplanetary missions.
 Following an introduction on the space environment and operating conditions for various mission categories, the course introduces the basic types of space instrumentation and space sensors and how they are modeled and calibrated.
 The discussion covers aspects of satellite communications including topics related to signals and spectra, coding and modulation; navigation and signal processing applied to navigation receivers, remote sensing as well as radar and image processing, telemetry and link budget, data storage and handling, spacecraft bus design.
 Instructor: Salvo Marcuccio.
 Prerequisites: None.
 Proficiency verification: Oral exam.

-Space Flight Mechanics.
+Spaceflight Mechanics.
 12 CFU, 1st & 2nd semester.
 The student who completes the course successfully will be able to demonstrate a solid knowledge of the main issues related to the knowledge of physical phenomena and analytical procedures required to understand and predict the behavior of orbiting spacecraft.
 He or she will be aware of the modern methodologies and suitable application tools, both from a theoretical and a practical viewpoint, required to tackle a mission analysis in terms of orbital mechanics and attitude control.
 The course comprises a detailed introduction to both orbital mechanics and spacecraft dynamics and control.
 The orbital mechanics includes the Keplerian orbits, the problem of orbital transfers with impulsive manevers and low thrust transfers, the orbital perturbations, and an analysis of interplanetary trajectories using the method of patched conics.
 The spacecraft dynamics includes the attitude motion of spacecraft, the gravity gradient stabilization with passive damping, the spacecraft dynamics with momentum wheels and the attitude control systems.
 Instructor: Giovanni Mengali.
 Prerequisites: None.
-Proficiency verification: Oral exam.
+Proficiency verification: Written and oral exam.

 Space Systems.
 1st & 2nd semesters, 12 CFU.
 The course illustrates the fundamental aspects of modern space system design with a practical, hands-on approach.
 The core part of the course is dedicated to a near-Earth or interplanetary space mission design project, to be carried out by student teams on the basis of a broad-scope mission definition statement.
 The main issues involved in the design of a space mission are addressed: from the definition of mission goals, to the evaluation of alternative mission concepts, to the selection of a launch system, to mission operations.
 Team work aspects for a concurrent engineering approach and presentation techniques for complex projects are also introduced and discussed.
 Projects deal with assessment of the technical feasibility and economic viability of different mission scenarios; selection of mission profile and timeline; design of orbits and trajectories; launch and in-orbit operations; sizing of the main onboard susbsystems (attitude, power, thermal conditioning, propulsion, telecommunications, sensors, etc.) for the relevant space vehicles; and basic project management.
 Instructor: Salvo Marcuccio.
 Prerequisites: Fundamentals of Spacecraft Technology.
 Proficiency verification: Project report, public presentation and individual oral exam.